GENERAL CONDITIONS OF ACCESS

 4.2 Limitations of the service :

-A customer may use the Vélonecy 60′ service several times a day during the period when the service is open from 7.30am to 8pm.
+A customer may use the Vélonecy 60′ service several times a day during the period when the service is open.
 However, there is a 20 minute delay between two rentals.
 During this time, the customer will not be able to hire a new bike.

 ARTICLE 5 – AVAILABILITY OF BIKES

 The user may use the service several times during the day.
 However, the hire service cannot guarantee the availability of bikes if they are all in use or being serviced.